Mahmud-Burhan/Bloomberg-AVAT/README.md

 # Bloomberg-AVAT
-AVAT (Average Volume at Time) function inspired from Bloomberg Terminal to guide traders assessing recent momentum from volume analysis.
+AVAT (Average Volume at Time) function inspired from Bloomberg Terminal to guide traders assessing recent momentum or liquidity from volume analysis.
 The example product (AVAT graph) can be seen in the example.png, it only took approximately 1 second to produce 1 AVAT graph.

 ## Libraries required